-A healthy diet - especially when combined with regular exercise - can work wonders toward maintaining your dog's health from youth through old age.
+A healthy diet, such as Wellness Beef Dog Food or Whole Earth Farms Adult Dry Dog Food - especially when combined with regular exercise - can work wonders toward maintaining your dog's health from youth through old age.
 In some cases, changes to your pet's diet will also help alleviate the symptoms of diseases and health conditions.
 In fact, many common health problems, including heart disease and arthritis are exacerbated by obesity and an unbalanced diet.
 If this sounds familiar from visits to your own doctor, it should!
 Like you, a dog requires a nutritionally balanced diet and exercise to thrive.

 Learn more about how the right dog weight and diet will prevent, or help to treat, health concerns in your dog.